Europe Code Week Challenges at Primary School “Matija Gubec” Cernik, Croatia

 I.Ž. https://scratch.mit.edu/projects/907252994

-After that, we also tried pair programming method.
-In this method two students work together to write code.
+After that, we also tried the pair programming method.
+In this method, two students work together to write code.
 One student (the driver) writes the code and the other (the navigator) observes and suggests improvements.
-And, from time to time, they switch the roles.
+And, from time to time, they switch roles.
 Undoubtedly, it is a great method to encourage students to analyse the problem from different sides and also to collaborate and communicate during the programming.

 6th grade (Aged 11-12)

 M.G.
-My circle of green dots in wood, with sound effect. (https://scratch.mit.edu/projects/907304857)
+My circle of green dots in wood, with sound effects. (https://scratch.mit.edu/projects/907304857)

 F.L.
 My circle of dots in the air. (https://scratch.mit.edu/projects/907305516)